Microsoft/IntuneDocs.pt-pt/intune/reports-proc-get-a-link-powerbi.md

 ## <a name="next-steps"></a>Passos Seguintes

 Pode encontrar respostas a perguntas sobre o seu ambiente, como o número de dispositivos inscritos por dia durante a última semana.
-Pode obter informações sobre o seu inquilino do Intune e população de clientes através dos relatórios que utilizaram o ficheiro do Power BI (pbix) do Armazém de Dados do Intune obtido no painel no Azure.
+Pode obter informações sobre sua população do cliente e um inquilino do Intune através dos relatórios de armazém de dados de Intune Power BI obtidos a partir do painel no Azure.
 No entanto, o Intune proporciona muitas outras formas de expandir ou reutilizar os dados.
-Pode fazer muito mais com o Power BI e a API do Armazém de Dados do Intune, por exemplo:
+O Power BI e a API do armazém de dados do Intune fornecem funcionalidades adicionais, por exemplo:

 <!-- -  You can use Power BI Desktop to create additional report types with your data.
 For example, you could create a custom chart representing the ratio of device manufactures in your enterprise.
 For more information about creating custom reports with Power BI and the Intune Data Warehouse, see `BLOG POST ON POWER BI`. -->
  -  Os dados do inquilino estão organizados para o ajudar a extrair informações dos seus dados.
 Para obter mais informações sobre a forma como os dados estão organizados, veja [Modelo de Dados do Armazém de Dados](reports-ref-data-model.md).